tearust/tapp-tutor/README.md

 This WebAssembly code is running inside of a hosting node.
 The hosting node is a miner's computer which has a CML planted.
 It's similar to the server logic running in backend servers or application servers in the traditional cloud computing architecture.

 ## State machine [[actor]]
 This WebAssembly code is running inside the state machine's [[mini-runtime]].
-It's similar to the stored procedure (SQL for example code) in the traditional 3-tier architecture's database.
+It's equivalent to the stored procedure (SQL for example code) in the traditional 3-tier architecture's database.

 ## [[3-tiers architect]] basic workflow
 The above 3 components are directly mapped to the traditional 3-tier architecture in the cloud computing application.